 1. Though they consist of 607 islands across more than a million square miles of ocean, the Federated States of Micronesia comprise less than 300 square miles of land area.
 The largest island is Pohnpei, clocking in at 130 square miles and a population just over 30,000.

 On Pohnpei’s cost is Nan Madol, a ⅓ square mile “city” of canals and artificial islands—92 of them—resting atop a coral reef and constructed of multi-ton slabs of lava rock interlocked like Lincoln logs.
-Built between the 13th and 17th centuries, Nan Madol was—researchers think—a ceremonial and political site; a seat of power and the location of religious and funerary rites, peopled by the priestly and upper classes.
-The city was beautiful and massive and also purposefully extravagant: food and fresh water had to be imported at all times.
+Built between the 13th and 17th centuries, Nan Madol was—historians think—a ceremonial and political site; a seat of power and the location of religious and funerary rites, peopled by priestly and upper classes.
+The city was beautiful and massive but also impractical and purposefully extravagant; food and fresh water had to be imported at all times.

 Nan Madol was a product of the Saudeleur Dynasty.
-Oral history holds that the dynasty began when twin brothers arrived at Pohnpei from a mythical foreign land.
-The black lava rocks making up their ceremonial site were hauled by a dragon in thrall of the wizard siblings.
-For all we know, that is exactly what happened: the Saudeleur Dynasty left behind no writings or carvings, and precious little art beyond a few beads and necklaces.
+Oral history holds that the dynasty began when twin brothers arrived at Pohnpei from a mythical foreign land, with the black lava rocks making up their ceremonial site hauled there by a dragon in thrall of the wizard siblings.
+For all we know, that is exactly what happened, because the Saudeleur Dynasty left behind no writings or carvings, and little art beyond a few beads and necklaces.
 Almost no specifics of their life and culture survive.

 The big stones of Stonehenge are about 25 tons each; the biggest moai on Easter Island is about 80 tons.
 The total weight of the lava stones at Nan Madol is about 750,000 tons.
-If you assume it took the full four centuries to construct, that’s requires an average of 150 tons of lava rock moved per month, for nearly 5000 straight months, without pulleys, levers, or metal, and a population of less than 30,000.
+That’s 150 tons of lava rock moved per month for almost 5000 consecutive months, done without pulleys, levers, or metal, and with a population of less than 30,000.
 You will not find a Nan Madol episode of How’s it Made because no one knows.
 The best current guess is rafts, but the island’s chief archaeologist says: “We did try to put a basalt log on a bamboo raft once.
 It sank straight to the bottom.”

-Eels figured prominently in the culture of Pohnpeians.
+Eels figured prominently in Pohnpeian culture and mythology.
 Mwas en Leng, for example, was an eel from whose corpse sprouted a banana native to the island (see Hanlon’s Upon a Stone Altar).
-The moray eel was a symbol of the Saudeleurs power.
-Some of the pools in Nan Madol were eel holding pens, where offerings of turtle where made to the eels therein—symbolically, offerings to the Saudeleurs themselves (this in addition to the actual food and water offerings that kept the Saudeleurs alive in their floating city).
-Centuries from now, archaeologists will excavate our hard drives, cataloging and sifting through millions of meme-sherds, developing theories about internet culture’s worship of the bad joke eel.
+The moray eel was considered a symbol of the Saudeleurs power, and some of the pools in Nan Madol were eel holding pens, where offerings of turtle were made—symbolic offerings to the Saudeleurs themselves (this in addition to the actual food and water offerings that kept the Saudeleurs alive in their floating city).
+Centuries from now, archaeologists will excavate our hard drives, cataloging and sifting through millions of meme-sherds, developing theories about internet culture and the relevance of bad joke eel.

 • • •

 2. The Swiss Family Robinson was published in 1812, and what I didn’t know is that Robinson isn’t the family’s name, it’s the book’s genre.
 A Robinsonade, named for Defoe’s Robinson Crusoe, is the classic “desert island” story of a protagonist struggling for survival while stranded in a harsh and unforgiving land.
 Swiss Family’s title was the equivalent of The Da Vinci Airport Novel—and, for the pedantically inclined, it may have been a misnomer: the book may not be a Robinsonade, because the island is bountiful and plenteous rather than harsh and austere.